![]() |

-Student Guide:
+Student Guide

 At the heart of all science is something called the scientific method.
 The simple version of the scientific method is based on the idea that the objective reality of the universe can be determined by carefully observing phenomena, recording appropriate measurements, then studying the data from these observations for patterns that can be used to describe the general behavior of classes of natural objects.
 When we can control the circumstances of the observations, we are performing experiments, but often we cannot control all the factors before we make observations.
 There are scientists who believe that the only valid scientific data is that which comes from controlled experiments; in their view, most of astronomy, meteorology, geology, and many parts of biology are not rigorously scientific.
-For the purposes of this course, we will use a somewhat looser definition of valid scientific observation that accepts carefully recorded, repeated observations of natural phenomena.

-Man's search for patterns led him to keep track of many astronomical phenomena from very early in recorded history.
-Many astronomical events are periodic, that is, they happen over and over with much the same frequency, in much the same way.
-When scientists find periodic phenomena that occur in the same order and at the same rate, they want to study them to see if there is some kind of cause-and-effect relationship between them.
+When scientists find similarities between objects, or patterns of behavior that repeat with little variation, they want to study the similarities to see if there is some common cause behind them.
 When the scientist finds a reasonable explanation, he or she proposes a hypothesis, a testable statement about the phenomena.
 Hypotheses that stand up over many repeated observations are combined to make theories; distillations of theories that have no known exceptions may be called natural laws.
 In astronomy, we are particularly concerned with theories of space, time, and relativity; and with the natural laws of motion, gravity, light propagation, and thermodynamics.

 Science classes are frightening for many students.
 They anticipate difficulties with the concepts, with the details, and especially with the math.
 But science is just one way of thinking about the natural world around us, and anyone can learn to think like a scientist.
 Don't waste energy worrying about your ability to learn the material; use your energy to learn it!
 Once you get the hang of it, you'll be able to discover, understand, and appreciate the complexity of God's creation better.
 You will also be better prepared to take your place as a steward of that creation.

 Review the prerequisites for the course.
 These are the concepts and math skills that you should have mastered in order to succeed in learning the material.
-The math prerequisites for this course are described in the course overview page.
+The math prerequisites for this course are described in the course overview page and the FAQs page.
 If you have any questions about your readiness for the course, be sure to ask for help during our first session.
 I will arrange to work with you so that you can gain the required skills quickly.

 Why are there so many parts to the course?
 Well, part of the reason is that you learn in many ways.
 You memorize facts, you comprehend relationships, and eventually, you understand concepts.
 You learn by reading, by analyzing pictures and graphs, by watching demonstrations of processes, by participating in discussions, and by applying what you are learning to specific situations in the homework and labs.
 You "cement" what you've learned by teaching others.
 The organization and materials of the course require that you take all these approaches.